 - Intercourse with You: "Let's Duet", a song made entirely out of double entendres.

 - It Will Never Catch On: At the height of his hard drug problem, Dewey starts shouting instead of singing and telling his band to play extremely fast and dissonantly.
 One of his band members is disgusted by the result — nobody's ever going to listen to this garbage, especially not with Dewey singing like some kind of "punk".

-- Jerkass: Dewey is selfish and narcissistic; among other things, he cheats on his wife, attempts to marry two women, never pays for the drugs, refuses to take responsibility for raising his many children both legitimate and illegitimate, never pays for the drugs, sleeps with his bandmates' wives and girlfriends, never pays for the drugs, has a homosexual experience with a bandmate that leaves the bandmate confused and hurt, and he never once pays for the drugs!
+- Jerkass: Dewey is selfish and narcissistic; among other things, he cheats on his wife, attempts to marry Darlene while married to Edith, never pays for drugs, refuses to take responsibility for raising his many children both legitimate and illegitimate, never pays for drugs, sleeps with his bandmates' wives and girlfriends, never pays for drugs, has a homosexual experience with a bandmate that leaves him confused and hurt, and he not once pays for drugs!

 - Lampshaded Double EntendreDarlene: You know I suffer the same temptations you do.
 Sometimes when I'm lyin' in bed, I ache for a man's touch... and by a man's touch, I mean a penis in my vagina.

 - Lampshade Hanging: Much of the movie's humor is based around lampshading all sorts of old rock & roll tropes and cliches as much as possible.

 - Mad Artist: Dewey plays this up in his breakdown.

 - Magnum Opus: Dewey spends much of his musical career and, indeed, much of his life working on his magnum opus "Beautiful Ride," a song that encompasses an entire lifetime of ups and downs and which is so grand in scope that at various points in its creation it requires a veritable army of singers, musicians, and barnyard animals to perform it.
 Indeed, it is such a crowning achievement in Cox's life that, after its first and only live performance, he drops dead, his life's work complete.